 The above diagram shows a non-comparative analysis of one particular product, i.e. comfy bedding.
 Thus, making it very clear that the customers are quite satisfied with the product and its features.

 Itemized scale is another essential technique under the non-comparative scales.
 It emphasizes on choosing a particular category among the various given categories by the respondents.
 Each class is briefly defined by the researchers to facilitate such selection.

 The three most commonly used itemized rating scales are as follows:

-- Likert Scale: In the Likert scale, the researcher provides some statements and ask the respondents to mark their level of agreement or disagreement over these statements by selecting any one of the options from the five given alternatives, i.e., strongly disagree, disagree, neither agree nor disagree, agree and strongly agree.
+- Likert Scale: In the Likert scale, the researcher provides some statements and ask the respondents to mark their level of agreement or disagreement over these statements by selecting any one of the options from the five given alternatives.

-For example, A shoes manufacturing company adopted the Likert scale technique for its new sports shoe range named Z sports shoes, to know the agreement or disagreement of the respondents.
+For example, A shoes manufacturing company adopted the Likert scale technique for its new sports shoe range named Z sports shoes.
+The purpose is to know the agreement or disagreement of the respondents.

-For the purpose, the researcher asked the respondents to circle a number representing the most suitable answer according to them, in the following representation:
+For this, the researcher asked the respondents to circle a number representing the most suitable answer according to them, in the following representation:

 - 1 – Strongly Disagree